tr0n-xD/solsplit/README.md

 This app consists of a frontend and a backend.

 Please watch the Solsplit demo at https://www.youtube.com/watch?v=8rDZctLgxao

+You can use also use the frontend at: https://solsplit.io (note: the backend must be running locallt for this to work, see below)

 ## 1. Set up and run the backend
-a

 Clone this repo and open a command line at server/

 Run the command: ./grindkey.sh